nondejus/AwesomeUnityCommunity/README.md

 * Add better icons for sections.
 * Use tags to classify a resource instead of using a category.
 For example, a package for virtual reality can be a plugin or a library too.
 * Reorder category resources by most well known resources if possible.
-* Create more categories for specific resources that don't combine well.
 * Starter kit section with all the things needed or recommended for beginners.
-* Include resources for recommended asset store packages section(well tested, most voted and so on).
+* Include resources for recommended asset store packages section (well tested, most voted and so on).
-* Add section for mesh navigation (NavMesh)
-* Add section for specific importers/exporters.
-* Add subcategory in effects & shaders for particle systems.
-* Create open collective to show the image with the contributors if necessary.
 * Fill up testing section.
 * Fill up continuous integration section.
 * Fill up people to follow.
 * Fill up communities section.
+* Fill snippets and gists under scripting section.
+* Create more categories for specific resources that don't combine well.
+* Add section for mesh navigation (NavMesh)
+* Add section for specific importers/exporters.
+* Add subcategory in effects & shaders for particle systems.
+* Add machine learning category section.
+* Add natural language processing section.
+* Add category for embbedded and mobile devices.
 * Mark deprecated packages (:x:).
 * Change introduction at the beginning ot the readme file to indicate better the visitors how its organized.
 * Do shortcut png image with unity editor shortcuts.
-* Fill snippets and gists under scripting section.
-* Add speech recognition, natural language processing, etc.. section.
-* Add category for embbedded and mobile devices.
+* Create open collective to show the image with the contributors if necessary.

 And many more...